lowkeycode/react-notes/notes.md

 }
 ```

-Then we can use another hook called the `getMeMyFuckingQueryStrings` hook, and destructure as needed in any component that is currently rendered.
+Then we can use another hook called the `useSearchParams` hook, and destructure as needed in any component that is currently rendered.

 Search params are accessed using `searchParams.get('paramName')` which is a convention in web dev